MohamedSuhailZ/pythonwebscraper/README.md

 and write them to different .csv files for further analysis.

 The code will be updated to fetch all Epson products instead of only printers.

+Just clone this repo and run scraper.py to generate products.csv file in the same directory.